AndyDKrack/TarkAndroidX/docs/pull_request.md

 Some bots can create PR, but they still have to be reviewed by the team

-##### Dependabot
+##### Renovate

-Dependabot is a tool which maintain all our external dependencies up to date.
-A dedicated PR is created for each new available release for one of our external dependency.Dependabot
+Renovate is a tool which maintain all our external dependencies up to date.
+A dedicated PR is created for each new available release for one of our external dependencies.

 To review such PR, you have to
  - **IMPORTANT** check the diff files (as always).